Lifeni/make-it-beautiful/README.md

 After installing the extension, you can open [https://api.github.com/users/Lifeni/repos](https://api.github.com/users/Lifeni/repos) to have a try, this link will return a JSON file.

-The extension also supports files in many other formats, such as [README.md](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/README.md) and [webpack.config.ts](https ://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/webpack.config.ts) .
+The extension also supports files in many other formats, such as [README.md](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/README.md) and [webpack.config.ts](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/webpack.config.ts).

 ## Get Extension

-You can get the extension at [Microsoft Edge Add-in](https://microsoftedge.microsoft.com/addons/detail/make-it-beautiful/jjgkadobhgomjcppaojffnlooknkkodd).
+You can get the extension at [Microsoft Edge Addon](https://microsoftedge.microsoft.com/addons/detail/make-it-beautiful/jjgkadobhgomjcppaojffnlooknkkodd).

 For Chrome and Opera, crx packages may be provided for manual installation in the future.